 His discoveries resulted in his decision to join the Eastern Orthodox Church, leading many to proclaim that he had “left the Christian faith.”
 Some of his closest friends and confidants concluded that they could no longer associate with him, despite his declarations that “God has his people everywhere” and an earnest desire to promote unity within Christendom by making good on the maxim of his ministry, “In essentials unity, in nonessentials liberty, and in all things charity.”

-Obviously, doctrines like Sola Fide, Sola Scriptura, Sola Christus, and Penal Substitution are indeed essential things.
+Obviously, doctrines like Sola Fide, Sola Scriptura, Solus Christus, and Penal Substitution are indeed essential things.
 Only a heretic would think these doctrines are non-essential.

 David Hanegraaff then went on in his Christian Post editorial to juxtapose the truths of Scripture against his father’s feelings.
 His father sought experiences and elevated his subjective feelings against the Bible.